BrightCoders-Institute/s2a1-el-juego-de-la-vida-team-5/README.md

 ## How to Use the Project.

-Run it using "ruby main.rb".
+Run it using "ruby main.rb" in the folder "src".
 It will end until all the cells die.

 ## Credits